 called C exists on both.
 To ensure

-objects on the Source and Target match both names and content, use ~mc mirror --overwrite
+objects on the Source and Target match both names and content, use ~mc mirror --overwrite or ~mc mirror --watch.

 storage-class, sc

-Set the storage class for the new object(s) on the ~mc mirror TARGET
+Set the storage class for the new object(s) on the ~mc mirror TARGET.

 See the Amazon documentation on Storage Classes <AmazonS3/latest/dev/storage-class-intro.html>